ChristianJesinghaus/MTL-FLoRA/README.md

 ### Run TinyLlama Experiments (Approach II)

-Training and evaluation are controlled via shell scripts in the `script/` directory.
+Training and evaluation are controlled via shell scripts in the repo.
 For TinyLlama, the main script runs federated training with block-wise stacking (Approach II):
 # Training on MRPC and SST-2 with TinyLlama and Approach II
 ```bash
     train_tinyllama_mtl_mlora.sh \